englercj/lumber/README.md

 }
 ```

+**Please Note:** Meta Data must be a non-string object, or you will see unexpected results.

 ### Format Params

 Lumber also allows you to use format params, that is you get the power of [`util.format`](http://nodejs.org/api/util.html#util_util_format) when using lumber: